lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A Field ID (FID) is a unique value to define the field.

 * A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.

 * A direction (D) indicating the packet direction.
 Three values are possible:

-  * upstream when sent by the ES to the LA,
+  * upstream when only present in packets sent by the ES to the LA,

-  * downstream when sent from the LA to the ES and
+  * downstream when only present in packet sent from the LA to the ES and

-  * bi-direction when sent upstream and downstream.
+  * bi-direction when sent either upstream or downstream.

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
 The Target Value can be of any type (integer, strings,...).